onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

  include_vars: ../vars/{{ vnf_instance }}default_args.yml

-Again, this has originated from previously re-factored playbooks, now being phased out.
-Direction is to move away from having to create VNF instance specific files with VNF instance default variables whenever possible.
-Moving to extract these values from inventory databases and provide them to Ansible Server as part of APPC/SDN-C request, but may be used in a transition from having everything stored in the Ansible Server to APPC/SDN-C extracting and providing VNF instance specific attribute-value pairs to the Ansible Server as part of the request.
+Above example has originated from previously re-factored playbooks now being phased out.
+Direction is to move away from having to create VNF instance specific files with VNF instance default variables to the extent possible.
+Moving to extract these values from inventory databases and provide them to Ansible Server as part of APPC/SDN-C request, may be used in a transition from having everything stored in the Ansible Server to APPC/SDN-C extracting and providing VNF instance specific attribute-value pairs to the Ansible Server as part of the request.